LIT 317/WGS 317/ENGL 670: “The Witch in Literature”

 second half – April 25th

 This payment is due to the Office of Student Accounts (Green Hall 119) by check or cash.
+Please note that you will not be able to pay this trip fee until you are billed for the course.
+Summer billing will occur around/about early April.
+You will receive a reminder regarding this fee schedule at that time.
+Your submission of this application is a commitment to pay this fee and partake in the program.
 The cost of the trip portion of the course will include the following:

 - visits to the Danvers Library (where students will conduct archival research of the 1692 manuscripts)